tejuscs/adb-aws-dev/provisioning-adb/create-adb.md

     ![This image shows the result of performing the above step.](./images/connect1.png " ")

 - To view backups for your ADB, click on Backups in the ADB details page.
-NOTE: You can Restore or Create a Clone from ther backups.
+NOTE: You can Restore or Create a Clone from the backups.

     ![This image shows the result of performing the above step.](./images/backup.png " ")

 *You have now successfully provisioned and managed ODB networks, Exadata infrastructure, Autonomous VM Cluster, Autonomous Container Database, and Autonomous Database.
 You learned how to create ADB resources in AWS, monitor the performance, explore advanced tools like APEX, Database actions, and how to connect your applications to ADB.
-By completing this lab, you are now equipped with practical skills to deply, observe, manage Autonomous Database in AWS.*
+By completing this lab, you are now equipped with practical skills to deploy, observe, manage Autonomous Database in AWS.*

 ## Acknowledgements